-- 1. Select a location complying with the advice in Section 2. - The mounting plate (base) is supplied with an interface board to supply power to the Alarm and communicate with other Alarms and the residential panel. (see Figure 5). - 3.
-Place the mounting plate on the ceiling exactly where you want to mount the Alarm.
+- 1. Select a location complying with the advice in Section 2. - Remove the mounting plate from the Smoke/Heat Alarm by twisting it in an anti-clockwise direction (see Figure 5). - Place the mounting plate on the ceiling exactly where you want to mount the Alarm.
 With a pencil, mark the location of the two screw holes. - 4.
-Run suitable 3 core cabling to the marked locations of each Alarm.
-Make the connections to the interface card (see Section 4). - 5.
+If interconnecting Alarms using hard-wired connections, run suitable twin core cabling to the marked locations of each Alarm.
+Make the connections to the Alarm (see Section 4). - 5.
 Taking care to avoid any electrical wiring in the ceiling, drill holes using a 5.0mm drill bit through the centre of the marked locations.
 Push the plastic screw anchors provided into the drilled holes.
-Screw the mounting plate to the ceiling. - 6.
-Terminate the field wiring from the previous alarm or the RFAP into the interface PCB mounted inside the mounting base. - 7.
-Carefully line up the unit on the base, gentle press home & twist on.
+Screw the mounting plate to the ceiling.